 “I realized borrowers don’t have a structure that would guide them and help them,” Sealy said.
 “There needs to be a trusted advisor in the student loan space [so that borrowers can] have the confidence that this organization is on their side.
 That’s why in 2015 I decided that I wanted to create that organization.”

 Summer — which graduates typically start using after they leave school and before their first loan payment the following fall, does three things to help each borrower.
 To begin, the app synchronizes information about all the student’s loans in one place.
-Many borrowers have multiple loans from multiple places, Sealy pointed out, and Summer is able to consolidate loan information from various websites.
+Many borrowers have multiple payday loans online from multiple places, Sealy pointed out, and Summer is able to consolidate loan information from various websites.

 Second, the app gives borrowers up-to-date information about repayment plans and options, making sure that such information is relevant to their specific circumstances.
-For instance, Sealy said, the app will not show international students information about loans only available to U.S. citizens.
+For instance, Sealy said, the app will not show international students information about quick cash loans only available to U.S. citizens.
 He added that the app has already saved people thousands of dollars by directing them toward repayment plans and into government repayment plans with lower monthly payments.